khonsulabs/cushy/examples/tabbed-document-ui/README.md

 				- [ ] tab ordering must be preserved.  e.g. given tabs 'File1, New, File2' pressing 'Ok' on `New` should result in tabs 'File1, File3, File2', not 'File1, File2, File3'
 		- 'Text' tab, displays a 'text' document.
 			- [ ] Filename must appear in tab.
-			- [ ] Show text file content in an editor.
+			- [x] Show text file content in an editor.
 			- [ ] Content must be loaded in a thread or async, in the background.
 			- Tab State
-				- [ ] Maintain text selection.
+				- [ ] Maintain text selection. ❌ Text selection is lost when switching tabs.
-				- [ ] Maintain caret position.
+				- [ ] Maintain caret position. ❌ Caret position is lost when switching tabs.
 			- Info sidebar with a grid of key/value items
 				- [ ] File path
 				- [ ] Selection information